malshaV/malshaV.github.io/_pages/about.md

 #### Recent News

+* Oct 2024 - "Frame by Familiar Frame: Understanding Replication in Video Diffusion Models" was accepted to WACV 2025.
+* Oct 2024 - Participated as a Panelist in the Amazon Science and Internship Discussion at the AI2AI Research Festival.
+* May 2024 - Started my summer internship at Amazon as an Applied Scientist Intern.
 * Sep 2023 - Paper on Analyzing Bias in Diffusion-based Face Generation Models accepted at IEEE International Joint Conference on Biometrics (IJCB) 2023.
 * March 2023 - Paper on SAR Despeckling using a Denoising Diffusion Probabilistic Model accepted to IEEE Geoscience and Remote Sensing Letters
 * June 2022 - Attended CVPR 2022, New Orleans